 Anupam Kher praises Jr NTR

-Recently, Jr NTR, accompanied by Pranathi, Hrithik Roshan, Saba Azad, Ranbir Kapoor, and Alia Bhatt, went on a dinner date.
-Now, the picture with Anupam has also piqued the interest of movie buffs who are wondering about the attention NTR is getting in Bollywood.
+Recently, Jr NTR, accompanied by wife Pranathi, met up with Hrithik Roshan, Saba Azad, Ranbir Kapoor, and Alia Bhatt on a dinner date.
+Now, the picture with Anupam has also piqued the interest of movie buffs who are thrilled with the attention NTR is getting in Bollywood.

 Meanwhile, the scion of Nandamuri family is also pinning hopes on his upcoming Telugu film Devara and it is billed to be an action adventure.